parneetsingh022/pypipe/docs/overview.rst

 Creating Multiple Pipelines
 ---------------------------

-You can define multiple workflows in a single file (e.g., a CI workflow and a separate Release workflow) using the :func:`pypipe.registry.pipeline` function.
+You can define multiple workflows in a single file (e.g., a CI workflow and a separate Release workflow) using the :func:`pygha.registry.pipeline` function.

 To assign a job to a specific pipeline, pass the pipeline object or its name to the ``@job`` decorator:

 .. code-block:: python

-   from pypipe import pipeline, job from pypipe.steps import shell
+   from pygha import pipeline, job from pygha.steps import shell

    # 1. Define or retrieve the pipelines
    # 'ci' is the default, but we can configure it explicitly here